How to remove an watchdog error

-Therefore the technical security rating is 61% dangerous, however also read the users reviews.
+Therefore the technical security rating is 25% dangerous; however you should also read the user reviews.

 External information from Paul Collins: